Claiming VAT relief if you're disabled or over 60

 • bath lifts.

-• the product is for your home or a shared house but not a care home, and
+• the installation is in your own home or a shared house (not a care home)

 I [full name] of [the address where the installation is taking place] declare that I am aged 60 or over and that this supply and installation qualifies for the reduced rate of VAT in accordance with The Value Added Tax (Reduced Rate) Order 2007.